albertjo/User_History_Bot/README.md

 ================

 Retrieve fun statistics from a Reddit user's comment history.
-Do whatever you like with it but please try not be too creepy.
+Do whatever you like with it.

 ![](http://i.imgur.com/cDXHx1d.png)